Jake-Brady/VR-Art-Gallery/README.md

  </ul>

  <p>
 The foundation for the 3D environment was built in A-frame with aframe-react serving as a proxy between the aframe framework and react library.
 The aframe-physics-system, as well as aframe-etras, were implemented for collision detection between the user and entities in addition to providing a gravitational force for when the user drops down from the 2nd floor to the first.
 The aframe-room-component was used to build the 2D dimensional planes for the first-floor and walls of the gallery, which also allowed for the repetition of repeating textures for a more realistic, and less stretched, appearance of the user-selected presets.
 The aframe-star-system-component provides the spherical backdrop and populates it with star-like particles.
+All entities within this application were either imported 3D models, entirely free and under the royalty free license from turboSquid, imported repeating-texture files, or built with aframe.registerComponent (Clock).
  </p>

  <h2>Amazon S3 Relevant Techs:</h2>